Yale University Library (2024)

 For more information, see: Guide to Using Special Collections at Yale University: Rights and Permissions.

-Additionally, please attribute the work in the manner specified by the applicable library or archive guidelines, without suggestion of endorsem*nt.
+Additionally, please attribute the work in the manner specified by the applicable library or archive guidelines, without suggestion of endorsement.
 Attribution will help other people find the materials.
 Objects may have the preferred citation in the Access and Usage Rights section of the item’s record.

 What if I have feedback on the site, its functionality, or Yale's descriptions?